Windows 2003 Group Policies allow the

 Once you rename this group policy, you can either double-click on it, or select it and click Edit.

-You'll next be presented with the Group Policy Object Editor from where you can select the changes you wish to apply to the specific Group Policy:
+Policy Object Editor from where you can select the changes you wish to

 In this example, we have selected to Remove Run menu from Start Menu as shown above.
 Double-click on the selected setting and the properties of the settings will appear.
 Select Enabled to enable this setting.
 Clicking on Explain will provide plenty of additional information to help you understand the effects of this setting.